-This became famous as the theme song for the HBO TV show The Sopranos, but it was around long before the show.
-The song first appeared on the group's 1997 debut album Exile on Coldharbour Lane, and remained an obscurity until David Chase, who created the HBO show The Sopranos, decided to use it as the theme song.
+This became famous as the theme song for the HBO TV series The Sopranos, but it was around long before the show.
+The song first appeared on the group's 1997 debut album Exile on Coldharbour Lane, but remained an obscurity until David Chase, who created The Sopranos, decided to use it as the theme song when the series debuted in 1999.
 Chase originally wanted to use a different song for each episode of the show, but HBO insisted on one song for the sake of branding and consistency.
-Chase says that the first time he heard "Woke Up This Morning," he knew it was the one (Chase says he bought the CD after hearing a different song by the group on the radio).
-A3 received $40,000 for the use of the song; It was an offer they couldn't refuse.
+Chase says the first time he heard "Woke Up This Morning," he knew it was the one (he bought the CD after hearing a different song by the group on the radio).
+A3 received $40,000 for the use of the song; it was an offer they couldn't refuse.

 The woman in question is Sara Thornton, who killed her husband in 1989.
 The case made headlines in England, where Alabama 3 founder Rob Spragg heard about it and got the idea for the song.
 He wrote the song with his bandmates Jake Black, Simon Edwards and Piers Marsh.